How will energy prices change?

 The further out the prediction is, the more crystal-ball gazing it is

-For example, the April 2025 Price Cap will be based on the assessment period from 18 November 2024 to 17 February 2025.
-As we're almost at the end of this period, the predictions are fairly strong.
+For example, the October 2025 Price Cap will be based on the assessment period from 19 May to 18 August 2025.
+As this period is only two thirds of the way through, the predictions are fairly weak.

 After that, it becomes guesswork, as we aren't anywhere near the assessment periods for future Caps, and - as we've seen in the past - things can change rapidly.